 A scion is a piece of vegetative material taken from a tree that produces the fruit variety you want to graft.
 Information on scion selection will help you know what type of material to collect and when.
 For bench grafting, scions are collected in the winter when the trees are dormant.

-Click here for instructions on selecting scion wood.
+Click here for instructions and a video on selecting scion wood.

 Bench grafting is where you graft a piece of scion wood onto a rootstock to grow a new tree.
 It is carried out in late winter or early spring, using dormant scion wood from a tree of the variety you want to propagate.
-There are many different methods of bench grafting, but the whip and tongue is a good one with high success rates.
+There are many different methods of the bench graft, but the whip and tongue is a good one with high success rates.
 Follow the link for instructions and a video tutorial.

 Bud grafting is a different way to get the same result.
 It involves grafting the vegetative bud from your chosen tree variety to a rootstock.
 It is different, however, in that it is done over the summer months, and doesn’t need dormant scion material so can be done with material gathered when your trees are in leaf.
 Again, there are many methods of bud grafting but here is a guide to chip budding.
 Follow the link for instructions and a video tutorial.

 Framework grafting is something slightly different from bench grafting or chip budding.
 The end result isn’t a new tree, but a tree that grows a new variety from before.
 It is a process that uses the framework of a tree, (the trunk and branches) but grafts scions of a different variety to replace the fruit producing branches so that it changes the tree’s variety.
 This is a less common practice and requires a number of different types of graft, detailed in the framework grafting guide.
 Follow the link for instructions.